George Kaiser: Philanthropy

-Kaiser's family foundation was a large investor in the now-defunct Solyndra Corporation.
-The company has revealed that the foundation invested $340 million in the venture in July 2009, and subsequently gave preferential consideration to a plant site proposed for an economically depressed area of North Tulsa.
-The plant was never built and Solyndra filed for bankruptcy in Fremont, California, on September 6, 2011.

 Kaiser is among those who have made The Giving Pledge, a commitment to give away half of his wealth for charitable purposes.

-Kaiser's philanthropy focuses on stimulating economic growth and combatting poverty with investments in early education and health care for people who need it the most.
-He is a strong proponent of programs like Early Head Start and Educare.
-An article in Forbes quoted him as saying "Those who have won the ovarian lottery by being born in an advanced society to loving parents have a special obligation to help restore the American Dream."

-The Kaiser foundation supports the training of teachers specializing in early education by donating $1.2 million per year to Tulsa Community College and Oklahoma University to fund training programs.
-It also reimburses the students' tuition if they work in Oklahoma for four years after graduating.
-The foundation has also brought at least 150 young teachers to Tulsa through the Teach for America program.

-Kaiser learned that poverty has a major effect on life expectancy.
-Before he became involved in funding health care, he was informed that there was a 14-year difference in life expectancy between children born in richest and poorest ZIP codes.
-Kaiser concluded that too few doctors were available to treat the poorer people.
-His foundation then donated $62 million to the University of Oklahoma to create a School of Community Medicine at its Tulsa campus.
-The money supplemented a $20 million donation by the Schusterman family.
-The grants reimburse all tuition for students who graduate as doctors and who work for five years in the community.

-Kaiser's philosophy about anonymous charitable giving reportedly is "naming rights are a seductive philanthropic inducement, yet more anonymous operational support may better advance the charitable purpose."
+George Kaiser Family Foundation focuses on early childhood education, economic and community development, maternal and child health, public and charter schools, and criminal justice programs.

 Political activities

 A Wall Street Journal article reported in 2004 that campaign contribution records showed that Kaiser had donated $10,000 to Democratic Party political candidates for every $1,000 that he gave Republican Party candidates.

 Kaiser was a fundraiser for the 2008 presidential campaign of Barack Obama, and functioned as a campaign bundler for Obama.
 At one 2007 event for Obama, he raised more than $250,000.

 A 2011 article by Bill Allison of the Sunlight Foundation analyzed Kaiser's business activities and his use of legal tax avoidance strategies, including how during the 1980s bust in the oil industry in Oklahoma and Texas, Kaiser bought up struggling energy companies whose losses provided him with tax deductions that effectively offset his own income and left him with little or no tax liability.

+In 2020, Forbes deputy wealth editor Jennifer Wang awarded Kaiser a perfect philanthropy score of 5, the highest possible rating; placing him among an exclusive group of just ten Forbes 400 members, alongside Warren Buffett, George Soros, Eli Broad, and others who have each given away at least 20% of their fortune.